Conduitry/defiler/API.md

 ### `read({ defiler, file })`

 A `read` event is emitted when the original version of a physical file has been read in.
-It's emitted with an object containing the `Defiler` instance and the `File` instance.
+It's emitted with an object containing the `Defiler` instance and the `file` data.

 ### `file({ defiler, file })`